-Get Back On Track by Dr. Brandon Kambach
+Get Back On Track

+Get back on track with Dr. Kambach and Dr. Keller in this article.
 The human spine consists of 33 vertebrae, four distinct areas and an infinite number of questions from patients on how best to treat it.
 Luckily, there’s the Jacksonville Orthopaedic Institute.
 JOI offers many operative & non-operative options for adult and pediatric cases delivered by board-certified physicians with the most cumulative experience in the area.

 Dr. Gregory Keller, a physician with JOI for over a decade says, “We’re extremely proud to offer everything under one umbrella.
 No matter if it’s imaging, operative and non-operative procedures, or physical therapy – patients receive seamless coordinated care.”
 “There’s always constant communication through the healing process which also enhances patient care,” adds JOI physician Dr. Brandon Kambach.

 Minimally invasive surgery is one of several revolutionary techniques that JOI offers for many types of spine problems.
 With minimally invasive surgery, the patient experiences less blood loss during and after surgery.
 That means a faster recovery with less pain and minimal scarring.
 The healing process is often times shortened.
 In addition, JOI also offers new technologies that help fuse the spine, man-made proteins to enhance the healing process and advanced techniques in anesthesia that allow JOI surgeons to perform surgery.